Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-edge-identity/edge-identity-api-reference.md

 Identities with an empty _id_ or _namespace_ are not allowed and are ignored.

-Removing identites using a reserved namespace is not allowed using this API.
+Removing identities using a reserved namespace is not allowed using this API.
 The reserved namespaces are:

 - ECID
 - IDFA